ReagentX/Logria-py/README.md

 ## Installation

+There are two options to install this app.

-- Installing as a standalone app (`brew`, `apt-get`, etc coming soon!)
+### Installing as a standalone app (`brew`, `apt-get`, etc coming soon!)

 - `clone` the repository
 - `cd` to the repository
 - (Optional) Create a virtual environment (3.6+)
   - `python -m venv venv`
   - `source venv/bin/activate`
 - (Optional) install requirements
   - These are only for some development tools and are not needed to run the app
   - `pip install -r requirements.txt`
 - Install self
   - `deactivate` if we want to install globally, otherwise leave your `venv` active
   - `python setup.py develop` or `python setup.py install` depending on whether you are actively developing this app

-- Installing as part of another app (`pip` coming soon!)
+### Installing as part of another app (`pip` coming soon!)

 - `clone` the repository to your `venv` folder
   - Be sure your virtual environment is active
 - Install Logria
   - `python setup.py install`

 ## Usage